terraform-community-modules/tf_aws_alb/README.md

 * `principle_account_id` - A mapping of regions to principle account IDs used to send LB logs.
 (Should only change as regions are added)
 * `subnets` - ALB will be created in the subnets in this list.
 (Required)
 * `vpc_id` - Resources will be created in the VPC with this `id`.
 (Required)
+* `tags` - A mapping of tags to assign to the resource.

 ## Outputs
 * `alb_id` - `id` of the ALB created.